acastrob/classes/docs/source/lesson/prg/github.rst

 Branch
 ------

-Branches are an excellent way to not only work safely on features or experiments, but they are also the key element in creating Pull Requests on GitHub.
+Branches are an excellent way to not only work safely on features orexperiments, but they are also the key element in creating Pull
+Requests on GitHub.
 Let's take a look at why we want branches, how to create and delete branches, and how to switch branches in this episode.